 Be prepared to be leaned on by various departments as you get stuck into every aspect of a business.

 That said, it’s a fantastic opportunity to make a real difference.
-Marketing is at the heart of every single company as without it, you wouldn’t have any customers to sell to.
+Marketing is at the heart of every single company and without it, you wouldn’t have any customers to sell to.

-Whilst there will be hundreds of things to do on your to-do list and you’ll want to hit the ground running, you should always have a 90 day plan.
+Whilst there will be hundreds of things to do on your to-do list and you’ll want to hit the ground running.

-At Canny, we work with lots of marketing managers across different industries.
-We know firsthand how much you have on your plate, and how much is expected of you.
+At Canny we know firsthand how much you have on your plate, and how much is expected of you.
 Thankfully we’re here to take a little bit of pressure off so that you can concentrate on success.

-We provide an end-to-end solution from web design to content creation to branding, giving you total piece of mind that your project is in safe hands.
+From branding to website design, we give you total peace of mind that your project is in safe hands.
 Speak to a member of our friendly team today to see how we can help!